tarikfp/tarikfp/README.md

 #### Hi there 👋 I am Tarik, I develop applications mostly with Javascript, Typescript and Swift.
 Playing around with React Native and Swift currently.

-I really do love developing mobile applications!
+- 🔭 I’m currently working on a Swift project
+- 🌱 I’m currently learning Swift
+- 👯 I’m looking to collaborate on React Native project
+- 💬 Ask me about React, React Native
+- 📫 How to reach me: tarikdotcom@gmail.com

+---

 Some of the technologies I code with